CG-Stuff/CG-ECO/README.md

   <li>Perfecting the code using command handler</li>
 </ul>

+# Installation
+This is an Installation step for how to use our codes :smile:

 # COPYRIGHT
 For those who fork my repo keep in mind that you need to attach my username <code>GameWatch21#2925</code> for the license